mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and skill checks.

-Characteristic Check:Characteristic Check: These checks are used when the task is one not covered by an obvious skill, or where the character’s innate abilities are the most important influence on the result.
+Characteristic Check:Characteristic Check: These checks are used when the task is one not covered by an obvious skill, or where the character's innate abilities are the most important influence on the result.
 To make a Characteristic check, roll 2d6 and add the appropriate characteristic Dice Modifi er.
 For example: